Last Updated: March 26, 2026

 Substrate

 A dark, fine-grained substrate works best for Greenstripe Barbs.
-Dark sand or fine gravel brings out the subtle coloring of these fish far better than white or light-colored substrates, which tend to wash everything out.
+Dark sand or fine gravel brings out the subtle coloring of these fish far better than white or light-colored substrates, which will wash everything out.
 In the wild, they live over sandy and gravelly stream beds, so either sand or smooth gravel is a natural and practical choice.
 If you’re running a planted tank, an active planted substrate like Fluval Stratum or UNS Controsoil works perfectly.

 Tank Mates